(3 minute read)

 And so the pressure to cut corners and minimize risks becomes irresistible.
 Data showing that the drugs don’t work very well — or at all — is buried, or manipulated to show the opposite.
 Negative side effects are minimized.
 Harm from long term usage, addiction potential and withdrawal is ignored.
 And the drugs are promoted aggressively.
 Consumers and even doctors get the message that drugs are safe and effective, and pharmaceutical sales boom.

 The Placebo Effect.
 When we take medication that doesn’t work, but we feel better anyway, that’s the placebo effect.
 Your mind expects the drugs to help, and a combination of psychological and physical responses cause you to feel better.
-While placebos don’t work well with physical illnesses — sugar pills don’t cure cancer or heal broken bones — they have a big impact on many types of psychological issues.
+While placebos don’t work well with physical illnesses — they don’t cure cancer or heal broken bones — they have a big impact on many types of psychological issues.
 It turns out that when you give a depressed person a pill, and you tell them this is a powerful antidepressant and will make them feel better, many people do indeed feel better.
 Even if the pill is nothing but sugar.
 This misleads researchers, which is why there are always new reports of some new breakthrough treatment hitting the headlines.
 (The latest include magic mushrooms and MDMA for depression.)

 Why is this important?
 Well, if you’re testing a new cancer drug, you have hard evidence to see whether it works: the tumor goes away, and you can be sure it’s not the placebo effect.
 But if you’re testing an antidepressant, it can be very hard to disentangle the effect of the drug from the effect of the placebo.
 And because of the profit motive, it’s not really in the interests of the drug companies and many other parties to disentangle those effects.
 Does anyone want to find out that a new drug that’s potentially worth billions is no more effective than sugar?